JanneMattila/some-questions-and-some-answers/q&a/la_sync_or_async_http_trigger.md

 }
 ```

-Idea is to be able to mimic `long running process` in the backend.
+Idea is to be able to mimic `long running process` with our backend.

 Testing the Function App: